Since its launch in 2010, Instagram has taken the world by storm. It seems like everyone — and their dog — is on the (marketing) platform.

 When you engage in the conversation on Instagram, this helps you understand your followers, how they connect with your brand, and what they’re saying about your brand.

 So, now you know how to increase engagement.
 But to make people engage with you…they must follow you first.
-Now, let’s take a look on how to grow your Instagram following…
+Now, let’s take a look at how to grow your Instagram following…

 How To Grow Your Instagram Following

 We have gone through two of these pillars.
-The thing that you need to be consistent is well known, but in this section we are going to discuss it a little bit.
+The thing that you need to be consistent with is well known, but in this section, we are going to discuss it a little bit.